SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/The Roaring Twenties.md

 ### [44] By the end of 1930, how many Americans were unemployed?
 How much did it grow by 1932?
 There are 4.5 million Americans unemployed, and by 1932, it grew to 13 million.
 ### [45] What did America know about the coming times as a result of this major issue in it's economy?
-Did not have the answers to the problems it had to face, but knew it had to face them.
+Did not have the answers to the problems it had to face, but knew it had to face them. [[The G]]